Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Angie Sedita - UBS Securities LLC

 Okay.
 Okay.
 Thank you.
 That's helpful.
-And then I know it's been not a millisecond and that we've seen $60 Brent and we need to see some duration to that before we see much change in behavior.
-But has there been any change in the conversation with your E&Ps?
+And then I know it's been not a millisecond that we've seen $60 Brent, and we need to see some duration to that before we see much change in behavior.
+But has there been any change in the conversations with your E&Ps?
 Has there been any pickup or change in tone with the conversations now that we're moving into this level of Brent?

 Roddie Mackenzie - Transocean Ltd.

 Yes, there has.
-So I think what we're seeing now is you'll see many headlines where the operators are talking about essentially their ex-E&P costs of their (27:08) economic investment thresholds being anywhere from in the 20s and 30s, up to the $50 (27:20) mark.
-And certainly, I think, all of them have been discussing over the last two years of how do you make the business viable and how do you make offshore drilling an attractive investment at $50 or below, and I think many of them have gotten themselves in that space particularly through the higher efficiencies that we're seeing on the rigs, and particularly things like our KPIs that Jeremy alluded to, and also the overall lower spread costs are delivering them much better value.
+So I think what we're seeing now is you'll see many headlines where the operators are talking about essentially their ex-E&P costs, so their economic investment thresholds being anywhere from in the 20s and 30s, up to the $50 (27:20) mark.
+And certainly, I think all of them have been discussing over the last two years of how do you make the business viable and how do you make offshore drilling an attractive investment at $50 or below, and I think many of them have gotten themselves in that space, particularly through the higher efficiencies that we're seeing on the rigs, and particularly things like our KPIs that Jeremy alluded to, and also the overall lower spread costs are delivering them much better value.
 So certainly we're seeing that going in the right direction.

 Angie Sedita - UBS Securities LLC